arista-netdevops-community/gnmi_demo_with_arista_eos/README.md

 pyangbind==0.8.1
 ```

-## converts YANG module into a Python module
+## converts a YANG module into a Python module

 Example with the yang module openconfig-bgp.yang
 ```